-Lebanon has been deeply affected by an economic crisis started in late 2019.
-This crisis has been aggravated by the COVID pandemic.
-More than 50% of the population is under the poverty line.
+Lebanon has been deeply affected by an economic crisis, which was aggravated by the COVID pandemic.
+More than 50% of the population currently lives under the poverty line.

 Meanwhile, the country continues to welcome 1 million refugees who have fled the 10-year war in Syria.
 Lebanon is also home to a large community of Palestinian refugees, mainly living in informal camps.
 These refugees find it particularly difficult to access basic services like health and education.
-Besides, people with disabilities, particularly in rural and isolated areas, can find it hard to access these services.
+Besides, people with disabilities, particularly in rural and isolated areas, are invisible and are overlooked by the humanitarian response.
 These populations are becoming increasingly vulnerable over time.
-Refuges very often require emergency assistance, primarily to treat their physical and psychological injuries.

 Number of HI staff members: 46